 Hepatitis means inflammation of the liver.
 The liver is a vital organ that processes nutrients, filters the blood and fights infections.
 When the liver is inflamed or damaged, its function can be affected.
 Hepatitis is often caused by a virus.
 In the U.S., the most common types of viral hepatitis are hepatitis A, hepatitis B and hepatitis C.

 Hepatitis A is an acute infection (lasting days to weeks) that usually resolves on its own.
-There is a vaccine that is very effective at preventing infection.
+There is a vaccine that is effective at preventing infection.
 There is no specific treatment.

 Hepatitis B can cause an acute or a chronic (persistent) infection.
-A vaccine is also available; in fact, vaccinations against hepatitis A and B are often given simultaneously.
-There is also effective treatment with oral medications that typically require lifelong therapy.
+A vaccine is also available; in fact, vaccinations against hepatitis A and B often are given simultaneously.
+There also is effective treatment with oral medications that typically require lifelong therapy.